Software Testing Resume Template for 2 to 6 Years Experience

 #11) Once you are complete, save your doc with an appropriate name.
 Typically, “Name_Role/tile_years of experience.doc- (Name-QA Analyst-8 Years.doc)” is recommended.

 Pro Tip: You can also use the Naukri.com resume search option to search their database for resumes related to software testing skills.
-Using keyword and other advanced search options you can find the best profiles of professionals with matching skills and experience.
+Using keywords and other advanced search options, you can find the best profiles of professionals with matching skills and experience.
 You can even search for resumes using the ’employer’ and ‘years of experience’ search options.
 But don’t copy their resume.
 Just use it as a reference.
-You can refer to the template we provided in these articles along with other live samples to write a perfect resume for you.
+You can refer to the templates we have provided in these articles along with other live samples to write a perfect resume for you.

 Now, the resume making process does not seem so daunting, does it?
 Let us know what tips and guidelines you find most useful.